marianheil/HepSW_bootstrap/README.md

 # hepsw install scripts

-This directory includes scripts to install various HEP programs & their dependences.
+This directory includes scripts to install various HEP programs & their dependencies.
 This is intended to setup `/mt/hepsw` on the IPPP Durham batch system.
 However the script should also work for different systems, but this might require slight modification on the `config` file.